Overview

 - Monsoon: Muddy, slippery, leech presence

-Therefore, the best time for Chisapani Nagarkot trek considering trail conditions remains autumn.
+Therefore, the best time for the Chisapani Nagarkot trek, considering trail conditions, remains autumn.
 Similarly, spring provides excellent alternatives.
 Consequently, planning during these seasons maximizes comfort and safety.

 Navigation and Wayfinding